-Maybe sometimes the public exposure of a ravening wolf does not happen until he appears before Christ’s judgment throne (Matthew 7:22,23; see also 2 Corinthians 5:10).
-The truth will come out, for God will not be mocked (Galatians 6:7,8).
+Maybe sometimes the public exposure of a ravening wolf does not happen until he appears before Christ’s judgment throne (Matthew 7:22-23; see also 2 Corinthians 5:10).
+But the truth will come out, for God will not be mocked (Galatians 6:7-8).

-Some Christians entertain themselves with secret sins—but the Lord knows, and he will not be mocked.
-Sadly, they will find in their own experience that what the prophet Hab. said of God is true: “Thou art of purer eyes than to behold evil, and canst not look on iniquity” (Hab.
-1:13).
+Some true Christians entertain themselves with secret sins—but the Lord knows, and he will not be mocked.
+Sadly, they will find in their own experience that what the prophet Habbakkuk said of God is true: “Thou art of purer eyes than to behold evil, and canst not look on iniquity” (Habbakuk 1:13).

 They will know what it is to have “grieved” the Holy Spirit (Ephesians 4:30).
 And therefore, they will in some measure be “cast away” from the presence of God.